The McLaren GT

 Model seen below priced around $249,000

 This car changed my life in four days because it is a tribute to human accomplishment in design & land travel.
 I will never be able to look at “Assembly-line” sports cars like the Camaro or Mustang the same again.
-Driving the McLaren GT exposed the fact that most vehicles on the road in the U.S. made to sell to the masses.
-They are neutered by U.S. Highway specifications, and don’t have a real use-case for top-end speed & performance.
+Driving the McLaren GT exposed the fact that most vehicles on the road in the U.S. are designed to sell to “the masses”.
+The average sports cars are neutered by U.S. Highway specifications, and don’t have a real use-case for top-end speed & performance.
 When I lived in Germany traveling the autobahn, I learned the need for horsepower and speed.
 This car is a testament to performance in its sheer beauty and handling.
 It is a tool amongst toys on these American streets.
 I now see corvettes and BMW’s speeding on Interstate 95 and chuckle in remembrance of the Mighty McLaren GT.

 Mike Flewitt – CEO McLaren Automotive.